 Problems charging?
 There may be a quick fix…

-If this doesn’t help, it may signal more serious problems with your hardware.
-Try a different cable and make sure you’re using one with the Made For iPhone symbol on it.
-See our guide to the best Apple-approved Lightning cables (US / UK) if you’re not sure.
+If this doesn’t help, it may signal a more serious problem with your hardware.
+Try a different cable and make sure you’re using an official Apple charger or a third-party cable with the Made For iPhone symbol on it.
+Cheaper knock-offs are easily broken and are sometimes not fully compatible with official Apple hardware.

 If you’re still having no luck, it’s time to speak to Apple Support directly.
 Book your device into an Apple Store for a full check-up.